-Congratulations to the newly announced Workplace Gender Equality Agency (WGEA) Employer of Choice for Gender Equality (EOCGE) citation holders for 2017-2018.
+Over 80 DCA member organisation feature in the 2018-2019 Workplace Gender Equality Agency (WGEA) Employer of Choice for Gender Equality (EOCGE) citation holders list.

 As 2018 comes to a close, it’s a great time to celebrate what DCA has achieved in diversity and inclusion (D&I) in partnership with members.